filippostheofanakis/my-music-app/README.md

 ## Contributing

-This project is currently not open for contributions, but feedback and suggestions are welcome.
+While this project is currently not open for public contributions, feedback and suggestions for improvements are highly appreciated.

 ## License

-This project is licensed under the MIT License.
+This project is released under the MIT License, highlighting its educational purpose and encouraging learning and exploration within the boundaries of fair use and respect for copyright rules.

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)